kulics/koral/book-en/document.md

 E.g:
 ```
-A: int
+a : int
-B = A      -- error, no assignment to A
+b = a      -- error, no assignment to a
 ```

 ## Declaration and Use